jwtkeeble/second-order-optimization-NQS/README.md

 | NGD        | Fisher        | Fisher | 0  |
 | DGD        | VMC           | VMC    | >0 |

+The script can be simply ran by the following command for `DGD` optimiser.

 ```bash

 python run_qnkfac.py -N 2 -V -20 -S 0.5 -QM VMC -PM VMC -MR 50

 ```

+The results of this simulation are stored within the `results/` directory for both pretraining (`results/pretrain/`) and the energy minimisation (`results/energy/`).
+Within each of these directories there exists a `data/` and `checkpoints/`, which stores the convergence data and the final variational state (as well as sampler state) respectively.

 ## License